KRunchPL/panda-pytest-assertions/docs/assert_context/index.md

 # `assert_context`

 The `assert_context` module exposes a context manager that verifies whether code within a `with` block behaves as expected.
-It checks whether a specific exception type was (or wasn't) raised within the block and whether the result of the block (settable by the user) matches the expected value.
+It checks whether a exception of a specific type matching specific value was (or wasn't) raised within the block and whether the result of the block (settable by the user) matches the expected value.

+Module exposes `ExceptionMatch` class which allows to specify not only type of expected exception, but also a string which shall match raised exception value.

 Additionally, it provides the `AssertContext` class, which can be useful for typing in more complex scenarios, as it is the type returned by the `__enter__` method.